TexasInstruments-Sandbox/edgeai-gst-apps-defect-detection/README.md

-[^1]: This deep learning model for barcode localization is not production grade and is provided as is.
+[^1]: This deep learning model for defect detection is not production grade and is provided as is.
 TI provides no claims or guarantees about the accuracy of this model or its usage in commercial applications.
 This model is intended for evaluation only.